SKopecz/PositiveIntegrators.jl/docs/src/npzd_model_benchmark.md

 plot(p1, p2)
 ```

+Although the SSPMPRK22 solution seems to be more accurate at first glance, the `l∞`-error of the SSPMPRK22 scheme is 0.506359, whereas the `l∞`-error of the MPRK43 scheme is 0.413915.
+Both errors occurs at approximately $t=2$, where there is a kink in the first component.

 Next we compare `SSPMPRK22(0.5, 1.0)` and `MPRK43I(1.0, 0.5)` with some second and third order methods from [OrdinaryDiffEq.jl](https://docs.sciml.ai/OrdinaryDiffEq/stable/).
 To guarantee positive solutions with these methods, we must select the solver option `isoutofdomain = isnegative`.

 ```@example NPZD